gigayak/buildsystem/README.md

 # Gigayak Linux #

-This is an incomplete [XKCD927-compliant](https://xkcd.com/927) Linux distribution.
+This is an [XKCD927-compliant](https://xkcd.com/927) Linux distribution.

 ## What? ##